Vendor intelligence co-op

 Quality should be the thing that wins.

-Buyers depend on more vendors than ever, and finding the good ones is brutal: the signals are scattered, manual, and slow, and every platform that claims to help is funded by the vendors.
+Buyers depend on more vendors than ever, and finding the good ones is hard: the signals are scattered, manual, and slow.
 We think quality should be visible, and it can be, if the buyers who actually pay these vendors pool what they know.

 Lift the veil.
 Together.